|

 Divine energy |

-Christian Science silences human will, quiets fear with
+Christian Science silences human will, quiets fear

-health, and is the cause of disease rather than its cure. |
+destructive to health, and is the cause of disease rather than its cure.

 |